 If you’re trying to conceive, either on your own or through fertility treatment, there is no doubt that taking the vitamin Folic Acid is a great place to start.
 But why?
-RMA of Philadelphia’s Dr. Jackie Gutmann tells you everything you need to know about this super-vitamin.
+RMA’s Dr. Jackie Gutmann tells you everything you need to know about this super-vitamin.

 Why is Folic Acid Important in a Healthy Pregnancy?